ebogucka/venenum/README.md

 Venenum is a very basic roguelike game.
 It was originally created for a contest organised by [EXOR Studios](https://www.exorstudios.com/).

-Control the character with WASD.
+Control your character with WASD.

 Combat is turn based (each turn you get 3 action points).
-You gain XP with each killed monster, and when levelling up happens automatically.
+You gain XP with each killed monster and levelling up happens automatically.
 When a new turn starts you regenerate a small amount of HP.

 The goal is to find an antidote bottle hidden on the deepest level of the dungeon.